 |Mountain views from every highway in Las Vegas and Henderson.|

-If anyone reading our site gets the impression that traveling the world results in a life of leisure and sensation of “always being on vacation/holiday,” then we need to do a better job of describing our reality.
+If anyone reading our site gets the impression that is traveling the world results in a life of leisure and the sensation of “always being on vacation/holiday,” we need to do a better job of describing our reality.

-There’s nothing easy about it except for those treasured days we’re by the sea, aboard a ship or lounging poolside in a tropical location.
+There’s nothing easy about it except for those special days we’re by the sea, aboard a ship, or lounging poolside in a tropical location.
 And, even those days aren’t what one might construe as always easy.